hexolan/development/projects/stocklet/README.md

 # Stocklet

-An event-driven microservices-based distributed e-commerce example application written in Golang.
+An event-driven microservices-based distributed e-commerce example application written in Golang. *(mouthful)*

 ## 📘 About